 A shorter loan term typically has higher monthly payments but is less expensive, since interest has less time to accrue.
 A longer repayment period usually has lower monthly payments, but will cost you more in interest overall.

 Another factor to consider is prepayment penalties.
 This is when a lender charges you a fee for paying off your loan before the end of the loan term.
 Many private lenders allow prepayment without any fees, but make sure to check with any lenders you are considering.

 Repayment schedules vary by lender.
 Some may allow borrowers who are in school to defer payment until after they graduate.
 Others may allow student borrowers to make interest-only payments.

 Find out whether or not the lender offers flexibility in switching repayment plans during the life of the loan.

-Some lenders offer financial resources and tools, such as webinars, seminars, or information to their borrowers.
+Some lenders offer financial resources and tools to their borrowers, such as webinars, articles, and calculators.

-Some lenders may offer options if you were temporarily unable to pay your bills due to unemployment.
-For example, SoFi offers Unemployment Protection for some borrowers who have accounts in good standing and lose their job through no fault of their own.
+Some lenders may offer benefits that protect borrowers who are temporarily unable to pay their bills due to unemployment.
+For example, SoFi offers unemployment protection for some borrowers who have accounts in good standing and lose their job through no fault of their own.

 Photo credit: iStock/fizkes

 Please borrow responsibly.
 SoFi Private Student Loans are not a substitute for federal loans, grants, and work-study programs.
 You should exhaust all your federal student aid options before you consider any private loans, including ours.
 Read our FAQs.
 SoFi Private Student Loans are subject to program terms and restrictions, and applicants must meet SoFi’s eligibility and underwriting requirements.
 See SoFi.com/eligibility-criteria for more information.
 To view payment examples, click here.
 SoFi reserves the right to modify eligibility criteria at any time.
 This information is subject to change.